Tamiquell/penglish/README.md

 ### Levels

-- start
+Level must be set in each handler

-- help
+- start_level
     - verbs
-    - letters
+        - verbs_by_letter
             - test_verbs_by_letter
     - nouns
     - adverbs
     - adjectives

 ### How add topics